 (Not actually me, but it could be.)
+Licensed under CC BY-NC 2.5. |

 Cycling through another round of biweekly database updates, I note that we haven't given some milestones their due recently, either on the blog or on Twitter.
 So without further ado, here are a couple of handfuls of updates on the vital statistics of several announcers, teams and networks.
 They're presented in chronological order.